 Reenactors are sometimes called living historians.
 These men and women bring some of the history’s greatest moments to life, right before our very eyes.
 Civil War reenactment, for instance, has a history as old as the Civil War itself.
 Even before the war ended, soldiers acted out past battles as a way to remember and show respect to their lost brethren.

 Reenactments aren’t limited to just the Civil War, however.
 While the Civil War is one of the most popular forms of reenactments, many groups come together to reenact other historically significant events.
-In fact, I’ve recently had the honor of attending and capturing some awesome D-Day reenactment photos in Conneaut, Ohio.

 For the photographer, historical reenactments are a wonderful way to transform history into art.
 If you’d like to learn some tips and tricks to help you create amazing images at a reenactment, here are a few of my favorites!